 In December 2019, the Company completed a new National Instrument 43-101 Technical Report ("Imperial Technical Report") and mineral resource estimate ("Imperial Resource Estimate") for the Company's 100% owned Imperial oxide gold project.
-The Imperial Resource Estimate is similar to the previously disclosed historic 2012 resource estimate in category, tonnes and grade.
+The Imperial Resource Estimate is similar to the previously disclosed historic 2012 resource estimate in category, tons and grade.
 The report, titled "Technical Report for the Imperial Gold Project, California, USA" was prepared by SRK Consulting (Canada) Inc. and authored by Glen Cole, PGeo, Anoush Ebrahimi, PEng., and Mark Willow, PEng., each of whom is independent of the Company.
 The effective date of the Imperial Resource Estimate is December 30, 2019.
+This mineral resource and the block model were used to develop the 2020 PEA.